Dennisp7/blur_artifact_experiment/README.md

 This repository hosts a website describing an experiment idea for studying perceptual blur in image and display systems.

-The experiment is intended to understand the kinds of blur users may experience, when those blur artifacts become visible, and how severe they appear to human observers.
+The goal of the experiment is to understand which blur artifacts users can perceive, how severe those artifacts appear, and how this information can be used to prioritize image correction.

-To investigate this, I simulate different kinds of blur amd measure human perception through a psychophysical task where users must indicate blur severity by adjusting blur paramter knobs to match the target blurred image.
-The responses are collected and saved as metadata that will be used as ground truth to a computational model that will predict whether a user will detect blur and to what severity.

-The central idea is to connect physical blur parameters, such as defocus, motion blur, or resampling blur, to perceptual judgments of visibility and severity.
+The proposed experiment has two main parts.
+First, different types of blur are simulated and applied to sharp reference images.
+These blur types may include defocus blur, motion blur, and blur caused by rendering or resampling.
+Second, human observers complete psychophysical tasks that measure whether they can detect the blur and how severe the blur appears.

+The human responses provide the ground truth for the model.
+For each blurred image, the ground truth can include whether the blur was visible to observers and the perceived severity of the blur.
+The model is then trained to predict these perceptual measurements from the image content and blur parameters.

+Once trained, the model can be used to evaluate new images or display outputs.
+It can predict which blur artifacts are likely to be visible, how severe they are likely to appear, and which types of blur are most common or most perceptually important.
+This makes it possible to focus correction efforts on the artifacts that are most likely to affect the user experience.

-The website presents a proposed pipeline with four stages:
+The website presents the proposed pipeline in four stages:

 1. Generate controlled blur stimuli from sharp reference images
-2. Measure human detection thresholds and perceived blur severity
+2. Measure human blur detection and perceived severity using psychophysical experiments
-3. Train a predictive model that estimates blur visibility from image content and blur metadata
+3. Train a model to predict human perceptual judgments from image content and blur metadata
-4. Use the model to identify where blur is likely to be noticeable and guide targeted correction
+4. Use the model predictions to identify the most important blur artifacts and guide targeted correction

 This site serves as a visual overview of the experiment concept.
 It is not intended to be a full implementation of the pipeline yet.